pyscaffold/pyscaffold/docs/extensions.rst

 Public API
 ==========

-The following methods and functions are considered to be part of the public API of PyScaffold for creating extensions and will not change signature and described overall behaviour (although implementation details might change) in a backwards incompatible way between major releases (`semantic versioning`_):
+The following methods, functions and constants are considered to be part of the public API of PyScaffold for creating extensions and will not change signature and described overall behaviour (although implementation details might change) in a backwards incompatible way between major releases (`semantic versioning`_):